-White-box Testing known to us by many names (Clear box Testing, Glass box Testing, Transparent box Testing, Structural Testing).
+White-box Testing known to us by many names (Clear box Testing, Glass Box Testing, Transparent box Testing, Structural Testing).
 The Tester here knows about the working code and internal software.

 White box testing involves coverage of code statements, conditions, paths, web forms, and database.

 Unit Testing is the testing which involves the testing of individual units of software.
-Unit testing is independently audited for proper operation and functioning of software.
-Though in common manner this testing is usually done by the programmer not by testers, as it requires a detailed knowledge of the internal program design and code.
+Unit testing is independently audited for proper operation and functioning of the software.
+Though in a common manner this testing is usually done by the programmer not by testers, as it requires detailed knowledge of the internal program design and code.

 Incremental Integration Testing is a bottom to up approach of testing involving continuously testing approach as new functionalities are being added to an application.
 The tester in an incremental integration testing integrates the modules one by one using method stubs to find the bugs in the program.

-Integration Testing is a testing which involves the testing of modules after grouping them together.
+Integration Testing is testing which involves the testing of modules after grouping them together.
 Modules in this type of testing are typically code modules, individual applications, client and server applications on a network, etc. Integration testing is especially relevant to client/server and distributed systems.

-Functional Testing is a quality assurance (QA) process and a type of black box testing that bases its test cases on the specifications of the software component under test.
-In Functional testing the internal parts are ignored and focus is kept whether the output is as per requirement or not.
+Functional Testing is a quality assurance (QA) process and a type of black-box testing that bases its test cases on the specifications of the software component under test.
+In Functional testing, the internal parts are ignored and focus is kept whether the output is as per requirement or not.

 Sanity Testing or Smoke Testing is used to test if the new version of the software is performing well to go for a major testing effort.
-If application is crashing at initial levels then reasonable decision is made whether the system is stable or not to continue with testing.
+If the application is crashing at initial levels then a reasonable decision is made whether the system is stable or not to continue with testing.

 Regression Testing is a type of software testing which has a motive to uncover new software bugs or regressions in functional areas of a system after changes such as enhancement, configurational changes or patches have been made to them.

 Acceptance Testing is a type of testing which is done to verify whether the customer requirement is met or not.
 This testing is verification to the requirements made in contract by the customer.
-User or customer may do this testing to determine whether to accept application or not.
+User or customer may do this testing to determine whether to accept the application or not.

 Stress Testing is done to see how well the software reacts and compensates when resources are low.
 The system is stressed beyond its specifications to check how and when the system crashes.
-It is performed under heavy load such as large database queries, continuous input to system, putting up large number beyond storage capacity.
+It is performed under heavy load such as large database queries, continuous input to the system, putting up a large number beyond storage capacity.

 Performance testing is testing which is used to determine the speed, effectiveness, functionality and overall performance of the network, server, software or an application.
 Its basic motto is to figure out whether or not the system meets the requirements.